- Guide Me

 "To make you aware of the potential issues and additional costs Resilient Channel can leave within the project, we have provided some brief points to review before proceeding with this method."

-If you are uncertain of what to look for when soundproofing a ceiling, you can read our handy guide - A Guide to Soundproofing a Ceiling by clicking on the icon below.
+If you are uncertain of what to look for when soundproofing a wall, you can read our handy guide - A Guide to Soundproofing a Wall by clicking on the icon below.
 You can also pick up the phone and say hello to find out how we can help you on - 01937 588 226!

 Installation is based on a 600mm spacing, and we recommend staggering the MuteClip® at 1200mm in a diamond configuration with a MuteClip® at each end.
 MuteClip® Channels would also installed with a 600mm spacing with one located 100mm from top and bottom